CassandraMaldonado/LLM_Healthcare/README.md

 - Trained a reward model to score helpfulness and safety.

-Applied reinforcement learning to align responses with expert-like answers
+- Applied reinforcement learning to align responses with expert like answers.

-Evaluated the improvements across different medical QA formats
+- Evaluated the improvements across different medical QA formats.